Chingu-cohorts/ChinguDevelopersNetwork/README.md

 ## Stack
 * API - Golang
-* Client - VueJS 2
+* Client - ReactJS
-* Database - MongoDB
+* Database - MongoDB?

 ## Roadmap
 I have never done a roadmap before, so bear with me.